 Oranjestad is the main business centre in Aruba and the focus for the island's growing international financial services.
 English is considered to be the language of business.
 Meetings are generally held in formal settings such as offices or conference centres; smoking and chewing gum are not acceptable.
 Handshaking is customary for introductions between both men and women; female business associates should be treated with as much respect as men and often hold high positions in companies.
 Punctuality for meetings is required.
 Business hours are 9am to 5pm.

-The international access code for Aruba is +297.
-The outgoing code is 00 followed by the relevant country code (e.g. 001 for the United States).
+The international dialling code for Aruba is +297.
 City codes are not required.
-International, direct and operator-assisted calls are possible worldwide.
-A GSM network covers the island.
-Cellular phones are available for rental and Internet cafes are widely available in tourist areas.
+A GSM mobile network covers the island.
+Internet cafes are widely available in tourist areas.

 Become our Oranjestad Travel Expert

 We are looking for contributors for our Oranjestad travel guide.
 If you are a local, a regular traveller to Oranjestad or a travel professional with time to contribute and answer occasional forum questions, please contact us.